GBA(LEGAL) - PUBLIC INFORMATION PROGRAM: ACCESS TO PUBLIC INFORMATION

 Certain Commercial and Financial Information

-Commercial or financial information for which it is demonstrated based on specific factual evidence that disclosure would cause substantial competitive harm to the person from whom the information was obtained is excepted from public disclosure.
-Gov't Code 552.110(b)
+Except as provided by Government Code 552.0222 (disclosure of contracting information), commercial or financial information for which it is demonstrated based on specific factual evidence that disclosure would cause substantial competitive harm to the person from whom the information was obtained is excepted from public disclosure.
+Gov't Code 552.110(c)

 An interagency or intra-agency memoranda or letters that would not be available by law to a party in litigation with a district is excepted from public disclosure.
 Gov't Code 552.111; City of Garland v.
 Dallas Morning News, 22 S.W.3d 351 (Tex.
 2000) (concluding that the deliberative process privilege, incorporated into the exception found at Government Code 552.111, exempts communications related to a governmental agency's policymaking)